Overcoming Obstacles in Bringing Liquid Biopsies to the Clinic for Cancer Care

-A number of new collaborations among investigators attending the workshop are currently under consideration for funding through The Mark Foundation’s ASPIRE grant program, in alignment with the foundation’s commitment to bringing together complementary capabilities and supporting bold interdisciplinary initiatives that take on the toughest challenges in cancer research.
+After the workshop, The Mark Foundation funded two ASPIRE awards as part of a special call for proposals on liquid biopsies, in alignment with the foundation’s commitment to bring together complementary capabilities and support bold interdisciplinary initiatives that take on the toughest challenges in cancer research.

 The potential of liquid biopsies in cancer